OfficeDev/office-js-docs-pr/docs/develop/development-kit-overview.md

 ## Create an add-in project

+The Office Add-ins Development Kit offers two ways to get started with a new project: templates and samples.
+Templates let you choose the Office application, programming language, and starting feature.
+Samples are more complete projects that demonstrate a real-world scenario.

+### Create an add-in from a template

+Templates offer a basic starting point for your add-in.
+They add a minimal amount of functionality so you can get started without changing much of the existing code.
+The following instructions detail how to make a new project from a template using the development kit.

 1. Open Visual Studio Code and select the Office Add-ins Development Kit icon in the **Activity Bar**.

 1. Select **Create a New Add-in**.